-The formal didactic curriculum during PGY3 provides a series of advanced topics, including Combined Psychotherapy and Pharmacology, Advanced Psychopharmacology and Evidence Based Medicine courses.
+The formal Thursday afternoon teaching curriculum during PGY3 provides a series of advanced topics, including courses on multiple modalities of psychotherapy, advanced psychopharmacology and evidence based medicine.
 These programs are directed and taught by faculty, many of whom are renowned experts in their areas.

-The many elective opportunities, (over 40), are an example of the breadth of clinical services and training opportunities offered within the training program.
-New electives are developed every year.
+The many elective options, (over 40), are an example of the breadth of clinical services and training opportunities offered within the residency program.
+New electives are developed, and preexisting electives are refined, every year.

 PGY4 also allows time to complete any remaining requirements such as Community Psychiatry and Forensic Psychiatry.

-The formal didactic curriculum during PGY4 provides a series of advanced topics and classes specifically geared toward preparation for careers after residency.
+The formal Thursday afternoon teaching curriculum during PGY4 provides a series of advanced topics and classes specifically geared toward preparation for careers after residency.
 Some of the time in the curriculum is set aside each year to accommodate requests by the senior class for additional coursework.